AI Food Recognition: How It Works

 Food Image Recognition Use Cases

-• Identify an unfamiliar dish: Visual identification helps when you have a photo but no name for the subject.
+• Identify an unfamiliar dish: Food recognition is useful when a dish or ingredient is pictured but you are not sure what it is called.
 This is useful for travel meals, restaurant photos, catered events, and dishes shared online.

 • Start a nutrition log: Photo-based lookup can provide the likely food name before you search a nutrition database.
 It reduces guessing, especially when the dish name is unfamiliar or hard to spell.